 Credit-based insurance scores are almost similar to credit scores.
 The only difference between the two is; how companies consider these scores for every driver.
 So now we know that auto insurance companies use credit scores to check the probability of a driver filing a claim.
 But the question that arises here is; why do they need to check the probability?

-The answer is; some drivers try to fraud the insurance companies in their area.
+The answer is; some drivers try to defraud insurance companies in their area.
 They file false claims to get some extra money.
 Depending on the type of policy they have; the amount of claim can be hundreds of thousands of dollars.
 And this happens most of the time with drivers who have a huge debt on their heads.

 Statistically, drivers with poor credit scores are more likely to file a claim as compared to other drivers.
 So insurance companies check the payment history and debts to understand the possibility that the driver will file a claim.

 How to predict your credit-based insurance score?